robinlu0705/toy-robot-lib/examples/nodeCLI/README.md

 ### Installing

-You'll need the Toy Robot library in `lib/` folder.
+You'll need the Toy Robot Lib in `lib/` folder.

 Copy the pre-built files to `lib/`
 ```sh